Sypnex-LLC/sypnex-os-apps/CONTRIBUTING.md

 ## 🧪 Testing

 ### Manual Testing
+- Navigate to devtools: `cd devtools`
-- Test your app in Sypnex OS environment using `python dev_deploy.py your_app`
+- Test your app in Sypnex OS environment using `python sypnex.py deploy app "C:\your_projects\your_app"`
 - Verify all app functionality works as expected
 - Check for console errors or warnings
 - Test app settings and configuration